 The EU AI Act’s application schedule is set out in Article 113.
 The regulation entered into force on 1 August 2024.
 Its general application date is 2 August 2026.
 Specific provisions apply earlier or later:

-What Applies
+| Date | What Applies |

-Regulation enters into force.
-The EU AI Office is established to oversee implementation, in particular for GPAI model providers.
+| 1 August 2024 | Regulation enters into force.
+The EU AI Office is established to oversee implementation, in particular for GPAI model providers. |

-Chapter I (general provisions) and Chapter II (prohibited AI practices) apply.
+| 2 February 2025 (6 months) | Chapter I (general provisions) and Chapter II (prohibited AI practices) apply.
 AI literacy obligations (Article 4) apply.
-Prohibited systems must have been discontinued by this date.
+Prohibited systems must have been discontinued by this date. |

-Chapter III Section 4 (notifying authorities and notified bodies), Chapter V (GPAI model obligations), Chapter VII (governance), and Chapter XII (penalties) apply.
+| 2 August 2025 (12 months) | Chapter III Section 4 (notifying authorities and notified bodies), Chapter V (GPAI model obligations), Chapter VII (governance), and Chapter XII (penalties) apply.
 Member states must have designated national competent authorities.
-GPAI providers must comply with Articles 53–55 obligations (transparency, copyright policy, training data summaries; systemic-risk models face additional safety and security obligations).
+GPAI providers must comply with Articles 53–55 obligations. |

-General application date.
+| 2 August 2026 (24 months) | General application date.
 High-risk AI systems under Annex III must comply with the full Article 8–17 requirements.
 Transparency obligations for limited-risk AI systems under Article 50 apply.
-Registration in the EU database (Article 49) required.
+Registration in the EU database (Article 49) required. |

-High-risk AI systems covered by EU product safety legislation under Annex I (medical devices, vehicles, machinery, lifts, toys, etc.) must comply.
-These systems are already subject to sector-specific conformity assessment and the AI Act requirements are integrated into those existing procedures.
+| 2 August 2027 (36 months) | High-risk AI systems covered by EU product safety legislation under Annex I (medical devices, vehicles, machinery, lifts, toys, etc.) must comply.
+These systems are already subject to sector-specific conformity assessment and the AI Act requirements are integrated into those existing procedures. |

-What ‘High-Risk’ Means: Annex I vs. Annex III
+What “High-Risk” Means: Annex I vs. Annex III

 Annex I — Product-safety AI (August 2027 deadline): AI systems embedded as safety components in products governed by existing EU product harmonisation legislation.
 This includes medical devices, in vitro diagnostics, aviation, vehicles, agricultural and forestry machinery, marine equipment, railway interoperability systems, lifts, and toys.
 These systems were already subject to sector-specific conformity assessment processes.
 The EU AI Act integrates its requirements into those existing processes, and the combined assessment typically requires a notified body.

 Not every AI system in these categories is automatically high-risk.
-Article 6(3) provides that an Annex III system is not high-risk if it does not pose a significant risk of harm to health, safety, or fundamental rights of natural persons — including by not materially influencing the outcome of decision-making.
+Article 6(3) provides that an Annex III system is not high-risk if it does not pose a significant risk of harm to health, safety, or fundamental rights — including by not materially influencing the outcome of decision-making.
 Providers can self-classify downwards and register the reasoning in the EU database; the classification is subject to challenge by market surveillance authorities.

 The Compliance Pathway: What High-Risk AI Systems Must Do